afunnydev/harnois/content/_index.md

 ---
-title: "Rental solution to protect storage from the elements | EzKit"
+title: "Rental solution to protect storage from the elements | MegaDome"
 description: >-
-  Temporary fabric buildings that equipment rental centers can rent out to their customers.
-Discover this product.
+  Fabric buildings that equipment rental centers can easily install in their yards to protect their rental equipment.
+Discover MegaDome products.
 image: /images/ezkit-megadome-rental-banner.jpg
 menuid: home
 draft: false